scientificcomputing/example-paper-fenics/docs/reproducing.md

     ├── heart01.msh
     └── heart02.msh
 ```
-These meshes are originally taken from <https://ora.ox.ac.uk/objects/uuid:951b086c-c4ba-41ef-b967-c2106d87ee06>, but since the original data is about 26GB we decided to make a smaller dataset for this example.
+These meshes are originally taken from {cite}`martinez2019repository`, but since the original data is about 26GB we decided to make a smaller dataset for this example.

 Eventually when you publish a paper you could put this data on e.g [Zenodo](https://zenodo.org).
-That will make sure the data gets it's own DOI.
+That will make sure the data gets it's own [Digital Object Identifier](https://www.doi.org/) (DOI).

 ## Scripts